IBM/Ansible-Automation-Platform-L3/docs/Part 3/05 Launching WAS.md

 vi roles/was/defaults/main.yml
 ```

-!!! warning "main.yml"
+!!! tip "main.yml"
     **Technical Sellers**: Extend the YAML file as you have done previously so that the final version matches the template documented below.

     **Sellers**: As you are working from a completed YAML file that was cloned from the Git repository, you do not need to make any modifications to the file.

-The finalized Playbook should exactly mirror the following template:
+The finalized *main.yml* Playbook should exactly mirror the following template:

 {% raw %}
 ```